Wednesday, May 22, 2019

 20 years of Colson Whitehead and counting

-In a couple of weeks, Colson Whitehead will release his ninth book and seventh novel, The Nickel Boys.
+In July, Colson Whitehead will release his ninth book and seventh novel, The Nickel Boys.
 He's given us two decades of really inventive, powerful, and clever work.
 It says a lot about his consistency that convincing arguments can be made on both sides about whether his best novels are his early ones, The Intuitionist (1999) and John Henry Days (2001) or his latest ones, The Underground Railroad (2016) and The Nickel Boys.

 To acknowledge the 20 years since his debut as a novelist, I assigned The Intuitionist in one of the courses I taught this past semester.
 I began reading Whitehead's first novel in 2002, a year after it was published.
 At the time, I was in my first year of graduate school.